kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

 }
 ```

-Sets a timeout on a key.
+Sets a timeout (in seconds) on a key.
 After the timeout has expired, the key will automatically be deleted

 Full documentation [here](https://redis.io/commands/expire)